format_list_bulleted Topic Overview

 Support for student and postdoc travel that falls outside of these guidelines may be entered as fellowship/stipend in the Graduate Financial Support (GFS) system.
 In these circumstances, the support may be taxable to the individual.

 Stanford Travel offers a booking channel, StudentUniverse, which offers unique features and benefits designed especially for students.
-More booking policy details are available in the Business and Travel Expense Policies overview.
+More booking policy details are available in the Topic Overview: Business and Travel Expense Policies.
 Learn more about traveling for Stanford on the Travel Process page.

 The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.
 Alternatively, personal funds may be used and a request for reimbursement can be submitted after the trip.
 The same policies and guidelines must be followed regardless of payment or reimbursement method.
 For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.